Consultations, surveys and digital engagement privacy notice

 - invited to take part in a prize draw

 The information we would collect for these purposes may include:

-When you respond to a survey on the Cheshire West and Chester Council website, by post, telephone survey or by using one of our online platforms such as Participate Now or Smart Survey, the information we collect is pseudonymised to protect your privacy and then analysed so that the Council can base policies and decisions on evidence
+When you respond to a survey on our website, by post, telephone survey or by using one of our online platforms such as Participate Now or Smart Survey, the information we collect is pseudonymised to protect your privacy and then analysed so that we can base policies and decisions on evidence.

 When you comment on a discussion forum or use any of our engagement platforms, we also collect information about your usage of the site, such as pages visited and documents downloaded.